port of helsingborg

 The Port of Helsingborg

 As one of Sweden’s largest ferry ports, a container specialist, and a leading port in Northern Europe, the Port of Helsingborg provides unique infrastructural opportunities for shipping companies, conveyors, and forwarding agents.
-Transports by railway, road, and sea-run tirelessly day and night, all year round.
-Every year the ferries between Helsingborg and Helsingor usually carry more than 7 million passengers and close to 2 million vehicles over one of the busiest straits in the world.
+Railway, road, and sea transport runs tirelessly day and night all year round.
+Every year, the ferries between Helsingborg and Helsingor usually carry more than 7 million passengers and nearly 2 million vehicles over one of the busiest straits in the world.

 8 out of 10 cargo come to Sweden by sea.
-Working with a range of shipping companies, the Port of Helsingborg handles cargo transport to all the major ports in Europe and worldwide.
+Working with a range of shipping companies, the Port of Helsingborg handles cargo transport to all the major European ports and worldwide.

 Using our four cranes, 68 machines, and around 70 terminal wagons, we handle more than 8 million tonnes of cargo – every year.